babel/website/website/blog/2018-09-13-decorators.md

 ## What changed in the new proposal?

-Even though the new proposal looks very similar to the old one, there are several important differences which make the two versions completely incompatible with each other.
+Even though the new proposal looks very similar to the old one, there are several important differences that make them incompatible.

 ### Syntax